Squash178/Gazarr/backend/README.md

 ## Automatic downloads

 Gazarr can automatically look for new issues and enqueue them in SABnzbd.
-Set:

-- `GAZARR_AUTO_DOWNLOAD_ENABLED=true`
-- `GAZARR_AUTO_DOWNLOAD_INTERVAL=900`
-- `GAZARR_AUTO_DOWNLOAD_MAX_RESULTS=1`

-When enabled, a background task reuses the built-in Torznab search, filters out issues already downloading/in the library, and submits the best match to SABnzbd.
-If SABnzbd reports a failure for an issue, the next scan will try a different NZB for the same magazine.
+Use the **Settings → Auto downloader** panel in the dashboard to toggle the background job, adjust the scan interval, and limit how many issues are queued per magazine.
+(The `GAZARR_AUTO_DOWNLOAD_*` variables only seed the initial defaults.)

 Each magazine can also be given an “auto-download start” year and issue number from the dashboard.
 Gazarr will ignore any releases at or before that marker so you can seed the catalog at a known point (e.g. “start at 2023 issue #350”) without bulk-downloading older history.